 AANS also has a list of fellowships available on their website.
 To view, please visit http://aans.org/en/Grants%20and%20Fellowships/Fellowship%20Directory.aspx.

-The Brain Prize of € 1 million, which is to be awarded for the third time in May 2013, is open for nominations.
+The Brain Prize of € 1 million, which is to be awarded for the fourth time in May 2014, is open for nominations.
 It was awarded for the third time this year, to Austrian Gero Miesenböck, Germans Ernst Bamberg, Peter Hegemann, and Georg Nagel, and Americans Ed Boyden and Karl Deisseroth.

 Fellowships in Portugal